Estimation of the Shapley value by ergodic sampling: Preliminaries

 The Shapley value assigns a unique value to each player as follows.
 Let $O_N$ be all possible \textit{orders} of the set of players $N$, i.e. If $o\in O_N$, $i \in N$ and $1\le j\le n$ then $o(i)=j$ means that player $i$ is the $j$th in order $o$.
 The number of all possible orders is, of course, $|O_N|=n! = |N|!$.
 For each $o \in O_N$ and $i \in N$ let $Pre_o(i)$ be the set of players preceding player $i$ in order $o$ i.e.: The \textit{marginal contribution} of player $i$ in order $o$ is The \textit{Shapley value} of player $i$ is the mean of the marginal contributions taking over all possible orders

 It is easy to see that the Shapley value is an allocation of the value of the grand coalition: $\sum_{i \in N} Sh(i)=v(N)$.

 It is clear that any two terms in Equation \ref{eq:Shapley} are equal if the sets of players preceding player $i$ are the same: $mc_{o_1}(i)=mc_{o_2}(i)$ if $Pre_{o_1}(i)=Pre_{o_2}(i)$.
-If we make the summation over these equivalent terms, we get
+If we make the summation over these equivalent terms, we obtain

 This formula reduces the number of terms from $n!$ to $2^{n-1}$, which does not help to calculate it when $n$ is large enough.
-However, the Shapley value is by definition the expected value of a random variable over a finite (but large) probability space.
+However, by definition, the Shapley value is the expected value of a random variable over a finite (but large) probability space.
 This makes it possible to efficiently estimate it even in cases when the exact calculation is hopeless.

 In this paper, we address the following problem.
-Given an $n$-person game by its characteristic function that can be calculated in polynomial time, we wish to provide an approximation of the Shapley value of a given player $i \in N$.
+Given an $n$-person game by its characteristic function $v$ that can be calculated in polynomial time, we wish to provide an approximation of the Shapley value of a given player $i \in N$.
+We present an algorithm that uses a Monte Carlo method that is designed to reduce the variance of the sample mean.

-\citet{CASTRO2009} suggests estimating the Shapley value by simple random sampling.
-The algorithm generates random orders of the players with equal probability, calculates the marginal contributions then takes the sample mean.
-As the variance of the sample mean can be high, there have been efforts to reduce it. \citet{CASTRO2017} and \citet{Maleki} use stratification to reduce the variance.

-We present an algorithm that is also designed to reduce the variance of the sample mean.
 The main idea behind the algorithm is that it is not necessarily optimal to generate independent samples.
-Correlated samples can have a lower variance.
-Our algorithm works best in cases when the stratification suggested by \citet{CASTRO2017} seems to fail.
+Instead, correlated samples can have a lower variance.